 Request access to this lesson.

 The United States Congress enacted the Marine Mammal Protection Act (MMPA) on October 21, 1972.
-The Act aims to prevent marine mammal species from falling below their optimum sustainable population, and prohibits most US citizens from hunting, crafting, buying, or selling marine mammals and their parts.
-An exemption is provided for coastal Alaska Natives, who are allowed to harvest marine mammals for the purposes of subsistence, craftwork, and commerce; albeit within a vaguely articulated yet strictly regulated legal code.
-The federal government presents the MMPA as legislation designed for ‘co-management’; i.e. law that is implemented and overseen in a partnership of both Alaska Native and non-Alaska Native voices.
+The Act aims to prevent marine mammal species from falling below their optimum sustainable populations and prohibits most U.S. citizens from hunting, crafting, buying, or selling marine mammals and their parts.
+An exemption is provided for coastal Alaska Natives, who are allowed to harvest marine mammals for the purposes of subsistence, craftwork, and commerce, albeit within a vaguely articulated yet strictly regulated legal code.
+The federal government presents the MMPA as legislation designed for “co-management,” i.e., law that is implemented and overseen in a partnership of both Alaska Native and non-Alaska Native voices.
 But underrepresentation of Alaska Natives at all levels of marine policymaking may undermine this objective.
-What effects does the MMPA have on Alaska Natives’ self-determination, relationship with place, and the species which comprise it?
+What effects does the MMPA have on Alaska Natives’ self-determination, relationship with place, and the species they harvest?

 Request access to this lesson.

 The first documented use of blood quantum in America was in the Virginia Colony in 1705, in which civil rights were denied to those of African or Native American ancestry.
-From that point on blood quantum played a major, though divergent role in Native and African American histories: One drop of “black” blood was enough to categorize someone as being African American; this ‘expansive’ blood quantum policy increased Colonists’ capital via slavery.
-However, a ‘reductive’ blood quantum policy was pursued for Native Americans, whose blood could be generationally diluted by having children with non-Natives.
-By systematically diminishing Native blood in this way, the government would eventually be free of obligations made to tribal nations promised in treaty documents, and settlers would have a more clear legal path to expropriating the historical lands and assets of America’s Indigenous peoples.
+From that point on, blood quantum played a major, though divergent, role in Native and African American histories: One drop of “Black” blood was enough to categorize someone as being African American; this expansive blood quantum policy increased colonists’ capital via slavery.
+However, a reductive blood quantum policy was pursued for Native Americans, whose blood could be generationally diluted by having children with non-Natives.
+By systematically diminishing Native blood in this way, the government would eventually be free of obligations made to tribal nations promised in treaty documents, and settlers would have a clearer legal path to expropriating the historical lands and assets of America’s Indigenous peoples.

 Request access to this lesson.